 - Earth Week Ecological Restoration Tour with the American Indian and Indigenous Community Center (April 2021)

 A collection of news, op-eds, and public literature on food systems and community transformation.
 Many of the pieces included here have a specific emphasis equity and justice.
 Articles included are from local, regional, national and global authors and publications, both academic and those for a general audience.
 These articles are derived from a weekly digest consisting of 'five articles worth reading' that are shared with our listserv every Friday.
 Join our listserv to receive our weekly digest.
 If you have articles to suggest for our archive or weekly digest, please email Katie Trozzo at email@example.com.

 When you visit our news archive, scroll to the 'Equity and Justice' section for articles related to this theme.

 We have compiled here a selection of frontline organizations and community organizers who support the work of equity and justice within our food system.
 We've divided them into four categories to highlight groups working in Virginia, regionally, nationally, and globally.
-Please email Garland Mason at email@example.com to suggest an organization to be added to this list.
+Please email Katie Trozzo at firstname.lastname@example.org to suggest an organization to be added to this list.